 Driver’s License and Bankruptcy

-For many people it's imperative to have a driver's license to get back and forth to work.
-If you can't work then generally you can't pay your debts.
+For many people it is imperative to have a driver's license to get back and forth to work.
+If you can't work, then generally you can't pay your debts.
 The loss of a driver's license can present a huge hardship if you've been in an accident and you have lost your license because you didn’t have insurance.
 A Chapter 7 bankruptcy or Chapter 13 debt consolidation may help if you are faced with this situation.

 For instance, if you are in an automobile accident and you didn't have insurance on your vehicle, and it was your fault.
-The other car was damaged or the other person was hurt, and the other party’s insurance company filed the necessary forms with the State of Alabama to suspend your driver's license.
+The other car was damaged, or the other person was hurt, and the other party’s insurance company filed the necessary forms with the State of Alabama to suspend your driver's license.
 How are you going to get to work if you don't have a car?
-If you can't drive back and forth to work you will likely to lose your job!
+If you can't drive back and forth to work, you will likely to lose your job!
 A Chapter 7 bankruptcy or Chapter 13 debt consolidation would likely be able to help you.
-At the Sellers Law Firm our Montgomery bankruptcy lawyers help people get their driver's license back on a regular basis.
+At the Sellers Law Firm our Montgomery, Selma, and Central Alabama bankruptcy lawyers help people get their driver's license back on a regular basis.